Photo by: Gina Coleman/WeedmapsImage lightbox

 How to read lab results and certificates of analysis (COAs)

 Every legal concentrate should come with a Certificate of Analysis showing cannabinoid percentages and contamination testing.
-Look for THC levels that match your tolerance and desired effects.
+Look for THCA or THC levels that match your tolerance and desired effects.

 Check that the COA's batch number matches your product.
 Testing dates should be reasonably recent to ensure the results reflect what you're actually purchasing.
 Verify the lab name matches a state-licensed facility, and ensure tests cover pesticides, residual solvents, heavy metals, and microbials.